 Memorial day was all about the plumbing drain.
-Stefan’s parents came into town to help out.
+Stefan decided to call in the emergency plumbing, they came into town to help out.
 Stefan and Fred pulled out a bunch of super heavy, 4” cast iron pipe.
 The work was back-breaking and difficult.
 We used the sawzall and use about a dozen saw blades.
 It was one blade per cut for the easy cuts.
 The final cut used 3 blades!
 We also found that putting a little mineral oil on the blade as cutting fluid, kept the blades cooler and really helped the cutting process.
 I think some actual cutting fluid would be better but the mineral oil seemed to work fine.
 They then replaced the cast iron pipe with PVC which is always an exercise in geometry.
 The whole thing will now be much easier to work with and we should be able to cut into the PVC to add drains as needed.

 Here you can see the supply and drain in the basement: